riccardoAlbertoni/SSONDE/README.md

 # GETTING STARTED USING SSONDE
 SSONDE is a framework to assess context dependent and asymmetric similarity on entities exposed on the linked data.
 It is developed in Java relying on JENA library.
 It can be exploited either as a stand alone Java application running  *SSONDEv1.SemSim* or as a library developing third parties application.
 Below the former is discussed and  data is  expected to be available in a RDF dump or in one of the supported JENA store.
-Further information on how load data in SSONDE are available  at [http://code.google.com/p/ssonde/wiki/RDF_statements_download  "How to download the RDF statements"].
+Further information on how load data in SSONDE are available  at [How to download the RDF statements](http://code.google.com/p/ssonde/wiki/RDF_statements_download).

   *  [Using SSONDE for the first time](https://github.com/riccardoAlbertoni/ssonde/blob/master/README.md#Using_SSONDE_for_the_first_time)
      * [Software requirements](https://github.com/riccardoAlbertoni/ssonde/blob/master/README.md#GettingStarted#Software_requirements)